- Encounter a wealth of cultures, including the San and Himba

 Nestling amongst some of the highest dunes in the world, Sossusvlei is a place of spectacular beauty and fabulous for landscape photography.

 The impressive rock engravings found in Twyfelfontein illustrate the ritual and economic practices of hunter-gatherer communities over two millennia.

-Named after the numerous shipwrecks and giant whale skeletons that scatter the landscape, the Skeleton Coast is one of the most unusual coastlines in the world.
+Named after the remains of shipwrecks and whale skeletons that scatter the landscape, the Skeleton Coast is a wild place of treacherous fog and shifting sand.

-Walvis Bay Lagoon is home to abundant bird life and an important stopping point for over 150,000 migratory birds during October to April.
+The lagoon at Walvis Bay is home to abundant birdlife and is a vital stopping point for thousands of migratory birds between October and April.